-BMPs Measurable Goals

-1. Public Education Program 1.a.
+BMPs Measurable Goals 1.
+Public Education Program 1.a.
 Evaluate your existing program to ensure that it meets the needs of your community.
-Continue to implement, and revise if necessary, the stormwater

-education program contained described in the SWMP.

-The Public Education Program should must include BMPs chosen from the following list, or other BMPs

-proposed for EPD approval:
+Continue to implement, and revise if necessary, the stormwate education program contained in the SWMP.
+The Public Education Program should include BMPs chosen from the following list, or other BMPs proposed for EPI approval: School presentations; Brochures placed in public places; Municipal website; Presentations to government officials; Newsletter; Utility Bill Insert; Social Media; Promotional items/giveaways; Booth at community event; Local access channel educational postings.

-• School presentations;

-Brochures placed in public places;

-Municipal website;

-• Presentations to government officials;

-• Newsletter;

-• Utility Bill Insert;

-Ongoing Social Media program;

-• Promotional items/giveaways;

-Booth at community event; Local access channel educational postings.
 1.b.
-Comply with t T he measurable goal must be specified for each BMP contained in the SWMP.
+Comply with the measurable goal specified for each storm and the storm and th

+BMP contained in the SWMP.
 Each BMP must be executed at least annually.
 1.c.
 For newly added BMPs, implement the BMP in accordance with the implementation schedule specified for that BMP.
 Details on the implementation of each BMP, including documentation of activities, must be provided in each annual report.

-For new permittees, the program shall, at a minimum, contain-implement the requirements shown in Table 4.2.1(b) below and include descriptions of how they are implemented in the SWMP:
+For new permittees, the program shall, at a minimum, contain the requirements shown in Table 4.2.1(b) below: